All Episodes

 He's a smart guy, and he understands politics.

-And he has talked about at length how wokeness is a problem and how everybody knows it, and how it's hard to talk to anybody today.
+And he has talked about at length how wokeness is a problem and how everybody knows it and how it's hard to talk to anybody today.

-Large parts of the country view us as an urban, coastal, arrogant party, uh, and a lot gets passed through that filter.
+Large parts of the country view us as an urban, coastal, arrogant party, and a lot gets passed through that filter.

 That's real.